-A SNOWBALL'S CHANCE

-Any visitor without immunity to cold takes 10d6 points of cold damage per minute of exposure to Cania (no save).
+Toxic Zone: Airborne effluvia from the School of Hellfire has drifted down onto nearby portions of the citadel, permanently poisoning those areas.
+These toxins have been absorbed into the ice and are released when it melts.
+Nondevil residents A SNOWBALL'S CHANCE Any visitor without immunity to cold takes 10d6 points of cold damage per minute of exposure to Cania (no save).
 A creature killed by this damage is quickly surrounded by a clear coffin of ice, and her features remain frozen in dismay forever.
 Characters capable of melting large quantities of ice for extended periods of time might be able to stop their fallen comrades from being so enveloped, but the DM must adjudicate such attempts.
 These conditions do not apply in most of the city of Mephistar.
-On its second, third, and topmost terraces, the warm embrace From a slowly melting throne, the Archduke of Cania oversees the activities of a legion of obsequious servitors.
-From three terraced levels below, dozens of icy tenements containing thousands of living spaces vault improbably skyward.
-These structures echo devilish society in a microcosm.
-Lowly least devils are crammed into tiny warrens at the base of each structure, and swaggering hellfire masters enjoy vast suites at the top.
-Whenever a devil is promoted or demoted, its living assignment changes so that no devil must face the distress of living next to an inferior-or the terror of close proximity to a superior.
+On its second, third, and topmost terraces, the warm embrace of a perpetual mantle of steam makes for a cozy and entirely safe environment.
+Mephistopheles and his top lieutenants can write letters of safe passage that also grant their bearers immunity to Cania's weather.
+This immunity applies only to the 10d6 points of cold damage per minute, not to cold damage from spells and other effects.
+As with any other devilish transaction, this immunity is granted only when it profits the giver.